MicrosoftDocs/learn/learn-pr/github/configure-code-scanning/includes/2-what-code-scanning.md

 - Python
 - Ruby

-The following section explains how to add the CodeQL workflow to your repository.
-You will learn how to set up CodeQL using external tools in the next unit.
+The next section explains how to add the CodeQL workflow to your repository.
+You'll learn how to set up CodeQL using external tools in the "Enable code scanning with third party tools" unit.

 ## Add the CodeQL workflow to your repository